Astronomical Dating and the Internal Chronology of the Pentateuch: Birth of Israel

 Northern equinox, total eclipse at sunrise.
 The Sun runs with the ecliptic (the sword), carrying along Taurus (the cattle) and the Pleiades (the daughters and children).
 The Moon (the hand of Laban) catches the Sun (Jacob) in the east. \end{quote}

-The omen takes place 11 years after the -2099 eclipse which simbolically begins Jacob's flight (see Gen 32:22-23), and 19 years after the -2107 eclipse which marks Jacob's entrance in the house of Laban (see Gen 31:41, ``Thus have I been twenty years in thy house``).
+The omen takes place 11 years after the -2099 eclipse which simbolically begins Jacob's flight (see Gen 32:22-23), and 19 years after the -2107 eclipse which marks Jacob's entrance in the house of Laban (see Gen 31:41, ``Thus have I been twenty years in thy house``).\footnote{Observe that, in Jacob's narrative, years are explicitly reckoned as days: "And Jacob served seven years for Rachel; and they seemed unto him [but] a few days, for the love he had to her."
+(Gen 29:20).
+Similarly (as one learns seven verses later), to Laban seven years are nothing but a week: "Fulfil her week, and we will give thee this also for the service which thou shalt serve with me yet seven other years."
+(Gen 29:27).}

 \begin{verse} Gen 31:51-53 And Laban said to Jacob, Behold this heap, and behold [this] pillar, which I have cast betwixt me and thee; This heap [be] witness, and [this] pillar [be] witness, that I will not pass over this heap to thee, and that thou shalt not pass over this heap and this pillar unto me, for harm.
 The God of Abraham, and the God of Nahor, the God of their father, judge betwixt us.
 And Jacob sware by the fear of his father Isaac.\end{verse}